The Royal Couple

 one chopped leek

-- Sauté artichokes and leek for 10min with a couple tablespoons of olive oil and season.
+- Sauté artichokes and leek for 10min with a couple tablespoons of olive oil.
+Season with salt and pepper.

 6 tablespoons flour